edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 For example, running `device-modbus -i 1` results in a service named `device-modbus_1`, ie the parameter given to the `instance` argument is added as a suffix to the device service name.
 The same effect may be obtained by setting the `EDGEX_INSTANCE` environment variable.

+## Publish to MessageBus

+!!! edgey "Edgex 2.0"
+    New in Edgex 2.0

+Device services now have the capability to publish Events directly to the EdgeX MessageBus, rather than POST the Events to Core Data via REST.
+This capability is controlled by the `Device.UseMessageBus` configuration property (see below), which is set to `true` by default.
+Core Data is configured by default to subscribe to the EdgeX MessageBus to receive and persist the Events.
+Application services, as in EdgeX 1.x, subscribe to the EdgeX MessageBus to receive and process the Events.

 ## Configuration Properties

 Please refer to the general [Common Configuration documentation](../configuration/CommonConfiguration.md) for configuration properties common to all services.